Dark Kingdom: Monsters

-DD Girls

-The DD Girls, who target the Sailor Guardians in Episode 45.

-The DD Girls (ディーディー・ガールズ, Dī Dī Gāruzu) are a group of five high-ranking monsters introduced in the original anime adaptation in Episode 45, the first of the two-part finale.
-When Beryl asks her monster subjects which of them would like to dispose of the Sailor Guardians (when they attempt to find their location) and earn their place in Dark Kingdom history, the DD Girls volunteer to kill the Sailor Guardians.
-They create illusions of people the Sailor Guardians care about (namely Tuxedo Mask for Usagi, Motoki Furuhata for Makoto, and Ryo Urawa for Ami) in danger or pain, to lure the Guardians into a trap.
-The Sailor Guardians destroy the DD Girls at the cost of their lives, ensuring that Sailor Moon reaches Beryl.

-In the DiC English adaptation, their name is changed to the "Doom and Gloom Girls".
-Episodes 45 and 46 of the original Japanese version were merged into one single episode named "Day of Destiny", altering the storyline such that the Doom and Gloom Girls only capture Sailor Moon's allies, and eliminating "some of the tentacle-filled violence of the original, along with most of its emotional impact."

-In the original anime series, their voice actresses are Naoko Nakamura and Asako Satou.
-In the DIC English adaptation, they are voiced by Julie Lemieux, Nadine Rabinovitch, and Alice Poon.
-In the Viz Media English adaptation, they are voiced by Tara Platt and Wendee Lee.

-The DD Girls appear in the Another Story video game, where they are a reincarnated Beryl's last line of defense.
-They also appear as bosses in other video games.

-Three DD Girls appear in the first musical, Gaiden Dark Kingdom Fukkatsu Hen, played by Hisako Doubayashi, Yuko Nishi, and Mayumi Maikuma, and in its revision, played by Yuriko Nishiyama, Kaori Ishikawa, and Ai Suzuki.

 Reception

 When analyzing the contrast between young heroines and evil older women in manga, Kathryn Hemmann noted that "Queen Beryl is in no way girlish" and that, while the Sailor Guardians have enormous eyes, Beryl's "are narrow and shaded."
 Mie Hiramoto also established a contrast between Beryl and the Sailor Guardians in an analysis of anime and intertextualities, explaining that while the Guardians use Japanese women's language, Beryl uses the more formal Standard Japanese more frequently than any other character, which is typical of villains in other anime series.
 The inclusion of Beryl as an evil character in a line of dolls for girls has been described as a "radical idea".
 While reviewing shinto, feminism and anime, author Sarah Reeves considered that Beryl's overall misconduct and strategies are the result of a lack of husband and children.